 Does my state have conscience protections for medical professionals who do not want to participate in abortions?

-Yes: A written objection from the individual is required and there is no disciplinary or recriminatory action against the person who refuses to participate in an abortion.
-(Ga.
-Code Ann. § 16-12-142 (2021)).
+Yes: There is no disciplinary or recriminatory action against a person who refuses in writing to participate in an abortion.
+Ga.
+Code Ann. § 16-12-142 (2021).

 Safety & Health of Women